pvalderas/pvalderas-iot-enhanced-bp-saref/README.md

 This repository is made up of 3 folders that contains the following:

-- **SAREFBPCommandPattern**: This folder contains the source code of a Java library that supports the BP microserice in order to implement the Command Pattern.
-It implementes the communication adapters Command Publisher and Result Listener.
+- **SAREFBPCommandPattern**: This folder contains the source code of a Java library that supports the BP microservice in order to implement the Command Pattern.
+It implements the communication adapters Command Publisher and Result Listener.
 - **SAREFIoTMicroservice**: This folder contains the source code of a Java library that supports the IoT microservices in order to implement the Command Pattern.
-It implementes the communication adapters Command Listener and Result Publisher.
+It implements the communication adapters Command Listener and Result Publisher.
-- **SmartLibraryExample**: This folder contains the source code of the implementation of a motivating example: an Smart Library.
+- **SmartLibraryExample**: This folder contains the implementation of the Smart Library motivating example.